Qing Zhan, Yilei Fu, Qinghua Jiang, Bo Liu, Jiajie Peng and Yadong Wang* Pages 295 - 302 ( 8 )

-Background: Multiple sequence alignment (MSA) is a fundamental task in bioinformatics and is required for many biological analysis tasks.
-The more accurate the alignments are, the more credible the downstream analyses are.
-Most of the protein MSA algorithms realign alignment to refine it by dividing it into two groups horizontally and realign the two groups.
-However, this strategy doesn't consider that different regions of the sequences have different conservation, and this property may lead to incorrect residue-residue or residue-gap pairs which could not be corrected by this strategy.
+Background: Multiple Sequence Alignment (MSA) is a fundamental task in bioinformatics and is required for many biological analysis tasks.
+The more accurate the alignments are, the more credible the downstream analyses.
+Most protein MSA algorithms realign an alignment to refine it by dividing it into two groups horizontally and then realign the two groups.
+However, this strategy does not consider that different regions of the sequences have different conservation; this property may lead to incorrect residue-residue or residue-gap pairs, which cannot be corrected by this strategy.

-Method: Here, we present a novel refinement method based on splitting-splicing vertically, called SpliVert.
-For an alignment, we split it vertically into 3 parts, remove the gap characters in the middle part, realign the middle part alone, and splice the realigned middle parts with the other two initial parts together to obtain a refined alignment.
-In the realign procedure of our methods, the aligner will only focus on the certain part, ignoring the disturbance of the other parts, which could help to fix the incorrect pairs.
+Methods: Here, we present a novel refinement method based on splitting-splicing vertically, called SpliVert.
+For an alignment, we split it vertically into 3 parts, remove the gap characters in the middle, realign the middle part alone, and splice the realigned middle parts with the other two initial pieces to obtain a refined alignment.
+In the realign procedure of our method, the aligner will only focus on a certain part, ignoring the disturbance of the other parts, which could help fix the incorrect pairs.

 Results: We tested our refinement strategy for 2 leading MSA tools on 3 standard benchmarks, according to the commonly used average SP (and TC) score.
-The results show that given appropriate proportions to split the initial alignment, the average scores are increased comparably or slightly after using our methods.
-We also compared the alignments refined by our methods with the alignments refined directly by the original alignment tools.
-The results suggest that using our SpliVert method to refine alignment can also outperform using the original alignment tools directly.
+The results show that given appropriate proportions to split the initial alignment, the average scores are increased comparably or slightly after using our method.
+We also compared the alignments refined by our method with alignments directly refined by the original alignment tools.
+The results suggest that using our SpliVert method to refine alignments can also outperform direct use of the original alignment tools.

 Conclusion: The results reveal that splitting vertically and realigning part of the alignment is a good strategy for the refinement of protein multiple sequence alignments.

 Protein, multiple sequence alignment, progressive alignment, realign, refinement, splitting-splicing vertically.